Deutsche Welle (DW) is Germany’s international broadcaster and one of the most successful and relevant international media outlets.

 Working locally in our target regions and with regional partners ensures that our content caters to our audiences' interests and demands.

-In 2022, despite censorship in several countries, DW has drawn 291 million global user contacts per week.
-DW’s strategy of shifting output towards digital particularly in countries where press freedom is restricted was vital to the success of DW’s formats in Russia, Turkey and Iran.
-The strongest online platforms are Facebook, YouTube and Instagram.
-DW’s video content accounts for 225 million user contacts.
-In audio, 52 million user contacts come to DW's services each week while digital text pages attract 14 million user contacts.
+In 2023, DW has drawn 320 million global user contacts per week.
+DW's strategy of shifting output towards digital particularly in countries where press freedom is restricted was vital to the success of DW's formats.
+With 257 million weekly user contacts, DW's video content accounts for 80 percent of user contacts.
+In audio, 51 million user contacts come to DW's services each week while digital text pages attract 12 million user contacts.

 By 2025, DW wants to strengthen its position as an essential source of digital information that inspires its target group with regionally-relevant, on-demand content that encourages dialogue.
 DW Akademie is on track to becoming Europe's leading institution for media development.